ARM-software/acle/main/acle.md

-Some instructions, such as `__smlad`, set the Q flag if overflow occurs on an accumulation, even though the accumulation is not a saturating operation (i.e. does not clip its result to the limits of the type).
+Some instructions, such as `__smlad`, set the Q flag if overflow occurs on an accumulation, even though the accumulation is not a saturating operation (that is, does not clip its result to the limits of the type).

 ### Parallel 16-bit saturation